zix99/rare/docs/usage/input.md

 ### Following File(s)

 Like `tail -f`, following files allows you to watch files actively being written to.
-This is useful, for example, for a log of an actively running application.
+This is useful, for example, to read a log of an actively running application.

 **Note:** When following files, all files are open at once, and max readers are ignored.